zcfs/Meteor-cfs-handlebars/README.md

 ### url

 Returns the HTTP file URL for the current FS.File.
-Requires that the `useHTTP` option be set to `true` for the corresponding FS.Collection instance.
-(It is by default.)

 Use with an `FS.File` instance as the current context.